wellrestedphp/wellrested/README.md

         parent::__construct();

         // Match any request to the URI "/things/"
-        // Send it to a handler to collections of thing objects.
+        // Send it to a handler for collections of thing objects.
         $this->addRoute(Route::newFromUriTemplate('/things/', 'ThingCollectionHandler'));

         // Match any request to "/things/" followed by a variable.